 Style of Training

 Choosing the right barbell also comes down to your style of training.
-Those who train for powerlifting or bodybuilding, don’t need a barbell with rolling pins, which are more expensive.
+Those who train for bodybuilding or powerlifting, don’t need a barbell with rolling pins, which are more expensive.
 That’s not all, training style also influences the chances of your bar dropping onto a rack and bending.

-What I mean is that traditional weightlifters usually don’t work inside a squat rack, so when they drop the bar it usually lands plate first, which isn't a problem.
+What I mean is that traditional weightlifters usually don’t work inside a squat rack like those squat racks with j hooks, for example, so when they drop the bar it usually lands plate first, which isn’t a problem.
 Bodybuilders work with lighter loads, which reduce the chance of bending if you bought a cheap bar.

 Powerlifters on the other hand, go really heavy quite often, so they have the most chance of dropping the bar and bending it.
-That’s why if you’re a powerlifting who’s putting up big numbers, you should invest in a quality bar.
+That’s why if you’re a powerlifter who’s putting up big numbers or if you are into powerlifting competition training, you should invest in a quality bar.

 There are thousands of barbell brands out there and finding the right one isn’t easy, so here you have some of my barbell recommendations for bars that won’t bend.